Remarks on the diagonal embedding and strong 1-boundedness: Introduction

 \subsection{Acknowledgements}

-The results in this note emerged from a discussion with J. Peterson.
+The results in this article emerged from a discussion with J. Peterson.
 It is our pleasure to thank him and Vanderbilt University for their warm hospitality.
 We also sincerely thank S. André for his great assistance with some references, and guiding us through the theory of Sela's hyperbolic towers.
+We thank I. Chifan and T Sinclair for reading our draft carefully.